jgliang74/CarND-Behavioral-Cloning-P3/writeup_project3.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_project3.md
-* video.mp4 A video recording of the vehicle driving autonomously
+* video.mp4 a video recording of the vehicle driving autonomously

 ##### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing